 Seurasaari island is the largest open-air wooden architecture museum in Finland.
 It features the wooden houses gathered from the area, carefully preserved and displayed to show the rural architecture of the region.

 Meet your professional tour guide and driver at your hotel lobby and depart for a scenic drive through the downtown of Helsinki.

 One of Europe’s most impressive sights – the Rock Church – is definitely on your itinerary as well.
 It was carved out of solid rock from the side of a mountain and is topped by a copper dome.
 The interior was excavated and built into the rock, yet is bathed in natural light entering through the glazed dome.
 The church is used frequently as a concert venue due to its excellent acoustic.

-After a short drive we will arrive to the peaceful setting of Seurasaari Open-air Museum.
-This unique island is a tranquil oasis of traditional Finnish way of life, displayed in cottages, farmsteads and manors of the past four centuries that have been relocated from all around Finland.
+After a short drive, we will arrive at the peaceful setting of the Seurasaari Open-air Museum.
+This unique island is a tranquil oasis of the traditional Finnish way of life, displayed in cottages, farmsteads, and manors of the past four centuries that have been relocated from all around Finland.

 Back to the full tour list